Cyberattack Rate Doubles in the Healthcare Industry

 1. Ask for details about their data centers where your backup data will be kept

 Keeping sensitive data on a portable device is not recommended – it is better to store your data in an offsite location with a secure environment, such as a HIPAA compliant data center with the proper physical and network security in place to protect PHI and prevent a data breach.
-Your data backup provider should tell you where their data centers are, what audits they undergo, and back that up by providing a HIPAA Business Associate Agreement (link to download the Jungle Disk BAA).
+Your data backup provider should tell you where their data centers are, what audits they undergo, and back that up by providing a HIPAA Business Associate Agreement.

 Jungle Disk stores all data in Amazon Web Services or Rackspace facilities in the United States or EU (Ireland).